Cluster counts: calibration issue or new physics?: Datasets and methods

-While massive neutrinos are already implemented in both the CLASS and CAMB codes, the other \lcdm\ extension we consider (the $\gamma$ parametrisation) is not part of these Boltzmann codes by default.
-As a model introduced to study phenomenological modifications of the late growth of structure, it is not very well suited for CMB studied and is tricky to implemented consistently in a Boltzmann code, compared to a proper full theory of modified gravity.
-In the present work we therefore implement the $\gamma$ model only at the level of the likelihood for two of our affected probes, namely clusters and \mbox{Lyman-$\alpha$} observations, by modifying the matter power spectrum according to Eq.~(\ref{eq:pkmod}).
-The rms amplitude of matter fluctuations is therefore given by:
+While massive neutrinos are already implemented in both the CLASS and CAMB codes, the other $\Lambda$CDM extension we considered (the $\gamma$ parametrization) is not part of these Boltzmann codes by default.
+As a model introduced to study phenomenological modifications of the late growth of structure, it is not very well suited for CMB studied and is tricky to implement consistently in a Boltzmann code, compared to a proper full theory of modified gravity.
+In the present work we therefore implement the $\gamma$ model only at the level of the likelihood for two of our affected probes, namely clusters and \mbox{Lyman-$\alpha$} observations, by modifying the matter power spectrum according to Eq.~\ref{eq:pkmod}.
+The amplitude of matter fluctuations is therefore given by

 and we then compute the mass function according to our prescriptions as explained above.
-We leave out the effects of a late modification of gravity on the CMB observables, which would appear in the power spectra of its anisotropies mainly through lensing and ISW effects.
-We explore briefly in Appendix~\ref{sec:Appendix-B} if accounting for one of these effects (ISW) can affect our conclusions, although a more thorough treatment -- which requires going beyond the $\gamma$ parametrisation -- will be done in a later study.
-Finally we choose to neglect correlations between our probes, arguing that they should be fairly low as our datasets do not overlap much in redshift.
-Consequently, the total combined likelihood of all our probes will therefore be simply the product of all the individual likelihoods considered.
+We leave out from the main analysis the effects of a late modification of gravity on the CMB observables, which would appear in the power spectra of its anisotropies mainly through lensing and ISW effects.
+We explore briefly in Appendix~\ref{sec:Appendix-B} if accounting for one of these effects (ISW) can affect our conclusions, although a more thorough treatment would require going beyond the $\gamma$ parametrization as it is not well-suited for CMB studies.
+Finally we chose to neglect correlations between our probes, arguing that they should be fairly low as our datasets do not overlap much in redshift.
+Consequently, the total combined likelihood of all our probes will be simply the product of all the individual likelihoods considered.

 On a more technical note, throughout our work we use flat priors for the six standard $\Lambda$CDM cosmological parameters (the same ones used in the Planck CMB analyses), as well as for the sum of neutrino masses, our calibration parameter $A_{T-M}$ , and our MG parameter $\gamma$.
 In most of the scenarios we explored, we checked a posteriori that our choice of priors did not influence our posterior distributions.
 In the cases where they did have an influence, we mention it in the relevant section.